◆ Zay-OS vs ChowNow

 Does ChowNow ingest marketplace orders into one tablet?

-No. ChowNow is a direct-ordering platform — your Uber Eats, DoorDash, and Grubhub orders still come into their own separate tablets and you still juggle the menu in three places.
+No. ChowNow bundles its own commission-free discovery network (Google, Apple, Yelp and more), which is real distribution — but your Uber Eats, DoorDash, and Grubhub orders still come into their own separate tablets and you still juggle the menu in three places.
 Zay-OS Operator + Marketplace ($599/mo) uses Otter to ingest every marketplace order into the same kitchen tablet as your direct orders.

-What is included in the $499 Zay-OS Operator tier vs the cheapest ChowNow plan?
+What is included in the $499 Zay-OS Operator tier vs ChowNow Launch at $249?

-Operator at $499/mo includes the branded direct ordering site, customer CRM with SMS + email + web push, kitchen tablet, Florida SEO + GEO + Google Business setup, DAVO daily sales-tax bundling, and the operator console.
-ChowNow at the entry price covers the direct site and basic ordering; marketing, mobile app, advanced CRM, and marketplace coexistence are higher tiers or add-ons.
+Operator at $499/mo includes the branded direct ordering site, customer CRM with SMS + email + web push and no contact caps, kitchen tablet, Florida SEO + GEO + Google Business setup, DAVO daily sales-tax bundling, and the operator console — with no setup fee.
+ChowNow Launch at $249/mo covers the direct site, branded app, and ordering with marketing capped at 500 contacts, plus the $119-$499 setup fee; the caps lift as you move up to Grow and Elevate.

 Who pays the per-order fee on Zay-OS?

-The diner pays a $2.99 per-order fee at checkout, or 10% when the subtotal is over $29.99 — whichever is greater.
+The diner pays a small flat service fee at checkout — $0.99 pickup, $2.99 delivery (10% on catering).
 The restaurant keeps 100% of the food revenue.
 We publish this on the /pricing page so neither operator nor diner is surprised.

 Should multi-location operators pick ChowNow or Zay-OS?

-For 2-5 locations, Zay-OS Concierge at $699/mo flat covers all of them and includes quarterly menu copy refresh and monthly marketing review.
-ChowNow scales per-location monthly plus per-order fees, so a 5-location operator at 3,000 orders/mo/location compounds quickly.
+For 2-5 locations, Zay-OS Concierge at $699/month per location (up to 5 virtual brands per kitchen) is the tier built for multi-unit operators, and includes quarterly menu copy refresh and monthly marketing review.
+ChowNow scales per location at $249-$449/mo plus a setup fee per location, with contact caps and $7.98 Flex Delivery fees compounding across units.
 Run grader.zay-os.com on your actual numbers — the multi-location math is where the flat fee separates hardest.

 Flat fee.
-No per-order surprise.
-No annual contract.
+No setup fee.
+No delivery-fee drag.

-If ChowNow's per-order math is eating your margin, the cleanest fix is a flat fee.
+If ChowNow's setup fee and $7.98-per-delivery Flex math are eating your margin, the cleanest fix is a flat fee with the service fee on the diner's side.
 Run the grader to see the all-in math on your actual volume.